Cloze test: Assessment

 The definition of success in a given cloze test varies, depending on the broader goals behind the exercise.
 Assessment may depend on whether the exercise is objective (i.e. students are given a list of words to use in a cloze) or subjective (i.e. students are to fill in a cloze with words that would make a given sentence grammatically correct).

 Given the above passage, students' answers may then vary depending on their vocabulary skills and their personal opinions.
 However, the placement of the blank at the end of the sentence restricts the possible words that may complete the sentence; following an adverb and finishing the sentence, the word is most likely an adjective.
 Romantic, chivalrous or gallant may, for example, occupy the blank, as well as foolish or cheesy.
 Using those answers, a teacher may ask students to reflect on the opinions drawn from the given cloze.

 Recent research using eye-tracking has posited that cloze/gapfill items where a selection of words are given as options may be testing different kinds of reading skills depending on the language abilities of the participants taking the test.
-Lower ability test takers are suggested to be more likely to be concentrating on the information contained in the words immediately surrounding the gap, while higher ability test takers are thought to be able to use more global information in their selection of a word to fit the gap.
+Lower ability test takers are suggested to be more likely to be concentrating on the information contained in the words immediately surrounding the gap, while higher ability test takers are thought to be able to use a wider context window, which is also true for more capable large language models, such as ChatGPT, in contrast to less able older models.

 A number of the methodological problems pointed out by researchers regarding the open-ended type cloze item (readers must supply a correct word from long-term memory, how to score acceptable responses that are not the exact replacement, etc.) can be solved by the use of carefully designed multiple-choice cloze items.
 See sample test and practice activity from a pilot study in a rural Latin American community.
 Mostow and associates also showed how this approach is both practical and informative.